Chapter 1: An Easter Day Gone Wrong

 Alex on the other hand was content with her life, and she was the total opposite of Rosie; a hardworking tomboy who works at Papa’s and my brothers’ side in the workshop.
 Her table manners were fairly decent, but there are times when she gorges on her food like a hungry dog that she has to be reminded by Mama to eat civilly.

 “I really wish you wouldn’t eat like that Alexandra” she said to her, “a Lady does eat like a pig in trough”.

 Alex only looked up and smirked, and said loudly, “A lady, is the last thing I want to be.
 I got no time for prissy manners and dresses, especially the one I’m wearing now.
 I was working hard last cleaning up the shop.
-Didn’t had time to eat last night because I had to clean all the dirt off me for church today.
+Didn’t have time to eat last night because I had to clean all the dirt off me for church today.
 But now, since we didn’t go today, I can eat however I want.
 I got no time for stupid ladylike behaving”.